-Figure 6-31 Option C (reference project): Doncaster Busway
+Figure IV-27 Option C (reference project): Doncaster Busway

-6.5 The reference project
+6 The reference project

-Following the review and refinement of options for the different key design elements, the reference project was developed for assessment as a part of this EES.
+Following the review and refinement of options for the different key design elements, the reference project was developed for assessment as a part of the PER.
 In addition to the options described above, key changes made to the design elements were influenced by community and stakeholder engagement and the specialist studies.

-Through a number of community design update information sessions and ongoing engagement with stakeholders and the community, key issues relevant to the community and stakeholders were incorporated into the options assessment for the reference project (see Chapter 5 - Communication and engagement for details on when and how feedback was sought).
+Through a number of community design update information sessions and ongoing engagement with stakeholders and the community, key issues relevant to the community and stakeholders were incorporated into the options assessment for the reference project (see PER Chapter 14 - Consultation for details on when and how feedback was sought).

-The specialist assessments of North East Link impacts through the EES process also influenced the refinement of the reference project (see Chapters 9 onwards).
+The specialist assessments of the impacts of North East Link undertaken through the PER and Environment Effects Statement (EES) processes also influenced the refinement of the reference project.
 This largely occurred through the identification of key impacts and collaboration with the design team to identify where impacts could be avoided or where they needed to be managed through the design.
-For example, as a result of early Aboriginal Cultural Heritage and Historical Heritage investigations, the EES team worked with the design team to avoid state-significant places including Bolin Bolin Billabong and the Heide Museum of Modern Art.

-For a complete overview of the reference project, see Chapter 8 - Project description.
+For a complete overview of the reference project, see PER Chapter 3 - Description of the action.